beancount/fava/src/fava/help/options.md

 The last day of the fiscal (financial or tax) period for accounting purposes in `%m-%d` format.
 Allows for the use of `FY2018`, `FY2018-Q3`, `fiscal_year` and `fiscal_quarter` in the time filter, and `FY2018` as the start date, end date, or both dates in a date range in the time filter.
+Month can be a value larger than `12` to have `FY2018` end in 2019 for example.

 Examples are:

+- `04-05` - UK
+- `06-30` - Australia / NZ
 - `09-30` - US federal government
-- `06-30` - Australia / NZ
-- `04-05` - UK
+- `15-31` - Japan

 See [Fiscal Year on WikiPedia](https://en.wikipedia.org/wiki/Fiscal_year) for more examples.